daniel-molina/visualequation/doc/UI.md

 > In each particular case, instead of "x", the correspondent key which
 > completes the key binding will be used.
 Lower case will be always used.
 For
 > example, C-s if it is required to press CONTROL and then the S key without
 > releasing the CONTROL key.
+Alphabetical characters will be always written

-A limited amount of usual key bindings used in graphical applications that collide with readline's default key bindings and/or philosophy are honored in order to be consistent with the fact that Visual Equation is a graphical application at the end and to help users which are used to shortcuts of graphical environments but not those of emacs/readline.
-In the future it may be possible to choose a "set" of shortcuts and define them individually.
+> in lower-case.

 #### Fundamental movements
-Users who do not know any key-bindings, with no previous experience with Visual Equation or which will not dedicate time to learn the rest of movements, will likely use the mouse and likely these fundamental movements all the time.
+Users who do not know any key-bindings, with no previous experience with Visual Equation or which will not dedicate time to learn the rest of movements, will likely use the mouse and, likely, LEFT and RIGHT keys.

 Because of that, fundamental movements are intended to satisfy the following
 conditions: